Kllle/Final-Project-AI-Powered-Artist-Promotion-Assistant-Implementation-/README.md

 # 🔗 Live Demo (Vercel Deployment)

-You can view the live Proof of Concept (POC) by clicking the file labeled Live Demo
+You can view the live Proof of Concept (POC) by clicking the file labeled Live Demo Video

 This deployed version demonstrates:
 - Mock live platform monitoring